-Jesús Parrilla, Principal of Luxury Frontiers, recounts how his experiences in the outdoors and love of nature have prepared him for his career in outdoor adventure planning.
+Jesús Parrilla, Principal of Luxury Frontiers, a San Francisco/Johannesburg-based international design firm specializing in high-end, light-on-earth lodging concepts and strategic advisory for the eco-tourism (or sustainable tourism) industry, recounts how his experiences in the outdoors and love of nature have prepared him for his career in outdoor adventure planning.

-My lifelong passion and commitment for the outdoors has shaped me in innumerable ways, both as a person and a global citizen.
+My lifelong passion and commitment to the outdoors have shaped me in innumerable ways, both as a person and a global citizen.
 It’s also steered me professionally, guiding me toward opportunities and companies that advocate for responsible, sustainable, and ethical business practices.
 Over the past 15 years, I’ve been involved in developing more than 3,000 kilometers of exploration routes and trails for luxury hospitality companies like Explora, where I served as CEO and Commercial VP, and Smartrip Chile, where I was the Executive Director.
-Most recently, I have been working with Luxury Frontiers, a design firm serving the lodging industry ,who in addition to designing award-winning luxury tented camps, hotels, and lodges, also provides strategic guidance and recommendations to tourism boards, travel outfitters, landowners, hotel brands, and investors.
-My role with Luxury Frontiers’ specifically focuses on strategic advisory to clients also looking to venture into the experiential hospitality space.
+Most recently, I have been working with Luxury Frontiers, a design firm serving the lodging industry, which in addition to designing award-winning luxury tented camps, hotels, and lodges, also provides strategic guidance and recommendations to tourism boards, and travel outfitters, landowners, hotel brands, and investors.
+My role with Luxury Frontiers specifically focuses on strategic advisory to clients also looking to venture into the experiential hospitality space.

 Our experiential programming and strategic hospitality advisory services exist to complement our architectural and interior design work.
 Nothing is designed without first factoring in the experiences and vice versa – the outdoor activities are an extension of the design, meaning the guest experience continues when you leave the room.